Jeon Moo-song: Early life and education

-Jeon was born on September 28, 1941, in Nae-dong, Dong Incheon-dong, Jung-gu, Incheon as the eldest of three sons and four daughters who grew up in a poor fisherman family.
-His father is from Haeju, Kōkai Province (Hwanghae Province), Korea, Empire of Japan, and his mother is from Seosan, Chungcheongnam-do.
-Jeon frequently visited his mother's family in Seosan, during his childhood vacations.
-His maternal uncle, a farmer, had a knack for storytelling and would captivate Jeon with his one-man performances, leaving a lasting impression on him.
-Despite difficult circumstances, with the full support of his uncle and aunt, he was the only one of his siblings who attended kindergarten.
+Jeon was born on September 28, 1941, in Nae-dong, Jinsen (modern-day Incheon), Korea, during the period of Japanese rule.
+He was the eldest of seven children born into a working-class fishing family.
+His father originated from Haeju, Kōkai Province (now part of Hwanghae Province), Korea, and his mother is from Seosan, Chungcheongnam-do.
+During his childhood, Jeon frequently visited his maternal relatives in Seosan.
+His uncle, a farmer and storyteller, performed one-man shows that significantly influenced Jeon.
+Supported by his maternal aunt and uncle, Jeon was the only child in his family to attend kindergarten.

-When he was in the second year of elementary school, his family fled when the Korean War broke out, and they sent him to a nearby school despite the hard life of the evacuation.
-His family returned to Incheon at the end of the war.
-Around this time, Jeon Moo-song started playing baseball at the recommendation of a friend who had returned from Japan.
-He hoped to become a baseball player.
+During his second year of elementary school, Jeon and his family evacuated their home due to the outbreak of the Korean War.
+He continued his education at a school near the evacuation site until the family returned to Incheon following the conclusion of the conflict.
+Around this time, Jeon began playing baseball at the suggestion of a friend and initially aspired to become a professional athlete.